tide-foundation/Tide-h4x-for-Privacy/README.md

     }
     ```

-1. Open appsettings.ork1.json and populate it with the following code.
-Replacing the variables with the details you generated in 'Credential Generation'.
-Do this for all 3 ork setting files.
+1. Open *appsettings.ork1.json* and populate using the following code.
+Replace the variables with the details that was generated in `Credential Generation`.
+Perform this for all 3 ORK setting files.
    ```json
    {
      "Settings": {